rickardlindberg/rickardlindberg.me/writing/rlmeta-poster2/index.template.markdown

 This change puts label generation where it belongs, in semantic actions, and thus makes the implementation **more clear**.
 The VM is no longer concerned with labels.
 It is only concerned with matching.
-It does make semantic actions a bit more complicated, but the bind syntax is familiar from match expressions and an action being a sequence of things should be familiar as well.

 This change required a bit of rework how semantic actions work.
+Previously only one expression was allowed:

+    <match expression> -> <semantic action expression>

+Now multiple expressions are allowed:

+    <match expression> -> <semantic action expression>:x
+                       -> <semantic action expression>
+                       -> <semantic action expression>

-Previously only one expression was allowed.
-Now multiple expressions are allowed.
-The result of expressions can also be bound to names which subsequent expressions can refer to.
-Furthermore, there are now also runtime variables that are set with bindings. `label` is a built in runtime function that generates increasing integers starting at 0.
+The result of expressions can also be bound to names which subsequent expressions can refer to. `label` is such a variable that is set internally to a function that generates increasing integers starting at 0.

 The implementation of this change also **increases the flexibility** of RLMeta.
 For example, it is now possible to write a semantic action that generates code